MAYANKKRAJ/CSV-WORK/README.md

-# GreenDeck Java Sync Csv Assignment
+# Java Sync Csv Assignment
 # Clone the Project, and follow the below Steps for execution
 # Make changes in Your Prpoerties file for DB configuration
 #    • Cahnge MysQL Credentials in properties file for your local Mysql